 The company also focuses on promoting sports tourism and adventure activities in the country and also to make Bhutan as unique destination to the outside world through such events.

-This is our 4th edition hosting the same event since the year 2013 with almost 36 -46 foreign participants from 18 different countries across the globe.
+We have been hosting the same event since the year 2013 with almost more then 46 foreign participants from 18 different countries across the globe.
 We thank our associate event sponsor Tourism Council of Bhutan has been so supportive to make this event successful.

 The 4th invitational international long distance race running incorporates 210 km of coverage, following the existing trekking route of Sinchula pass and Drukpath.
 Set between the backdrop of the renowned and remarkable mountain ranges of eastern Himalayas, passing through gorgeous rural villages and crossing several high passes at an attitude of 3500m approximately.